sealeo-org/mail-openldap/README.md

 It will eventually show the required additional DNS zone configuration to enable DKIM for the new domain.
 You will find it in you `/home/mail/dkim/keys/mydomain2.com/mail.txt` also, if you mounted like described above.
+Note: your main domain DKIM key is automatically generated at container boot if non-existant.

 ## Add alias
 ```bash